What’s Your Slant with Splints, Reed, Hickory, Cane or Shaker Tape?

 Then of course, if you weave the design in the seat going from upper left to lower right, you MUST continue that same pattern direction on the back of the chair, as in the two examples shown above.

-Heaven forbid the weaver that has the slants going in one direction on the seat and the slant on the back going in the other direction!
+Heaven forbid the weaver with the slants going in one direction on the seat and the slant on the back going in the other!

 It just looks plain weird and unprofessional in my opinion.
 So, if you are the weaver, make sure the designs are going in the same direction on the seat as well as on the back!

-Unless you are weaving that way on purpose and maybe accenting with different colored materials or something of that nature.
-Otherwise, folks like me will think you just made a mistake.
+Unless you are weaving that way on purpose and maybe accenting with different colored materials or something similar, folks like me will think you just made a mistake.

 bottom-wide-binding-cane-twill-stool